Seth-Buchanan/mpv-remote/README.md

 * Python 3

     * I currently have python 3.10.10 installed.

 ### Configuration
 To enable the IPC server add
 ```conf
 input-ipc-server=/tmp/mpv-socket
 ```
 to your ~/.config/mpv/mpv.conf

+By defualt, the program prints out the binary strings given to /tmp/mpv-socket by the arduino.
+These binary strings are the codes associated with the remote's buttons and can be put in the if else blocks.

+To add new functions, visit https://github.com/mpv-player/mpv/blob/master/etc/input.conf to find the IPC commands associated with the mpv function you want.

 ### Arduino setup
 Install receiver.ino on the arduino and connect the IR receiver to Ground, 5v and pin 2.
 Plug the arduino into the computer that you want to control.

 ### Final steps
 Make sure the mpv-remote script has the proper privileges with